snez17/HSE-and-Skoltech-homeworks/README.md

 Hi everyone, as a student I accomplished a bunch of courses using Python.

-Let me introduce these projects shortly:
+Let me introduce these courses shortly:

 **1. Intro in ML**
 -- 4 projects on basic for ML datasets